bencoepp/livius/docs/user/roles.md

 ## Privileged

 If you need a bit more speed, and or you need the limits of the api removed then you can become a privileged user.
 A privileged user is a user that has no api access limits and is allowed full control over the data issued to him.

+## Moderator

+A Moderator is a user which not only has all the privileges that the normal user and a privileged user has as well as the rights to moderate the data and other content in livius.
+This type of user is normally a contributor of a dataset.

+To become a moderator you need to be a privileged user and then contact us through either the ui or the api with a reason why you should become a moderator.

+## Admin

+Admins are the people that manage livius instances.
+For each instance there needs to be at least one moderator.
+For the public livius instance the current admin is the development lead Ben Cöppicus.
+If you run a livius instance for you team, your school, university or research endeavor.
+We would be interested in linking the livius instances to share data and information, this would also mean that for the parts that are shared you would be promoted to admin.